fmnoise/anomalies-tools/README.md

     (at/caught say-oooops))
 ```

-Often we need to fallback to default value. `either` can help:
+Often we need to fallback to some default value. `either` can help in this case:
 ```clojure
 (at/either (!!)
 1) ;; => 1
 (apply at/either [(at/busy) (at/fault) (at/conflict) (at/not-found) 1]) ;; => 1
 ```

-If only anomaly values given to `either`, it returns last given value:
+If only anomaly values are given to `either`, then last given value is returned:
 ```clojure
 (at/either (at/busy) (at/unsupported))
 ;; => #:cognitect.anomalies{:category :cognitect.anomalies/unsupported}